dnpena/ShotgunMailer/Readme.md

 ##Pending Tasks / Ideas

-* Separate emails when adding commas.
-Use some tag-input css & js
 * Close & capture css inside emails & change links to open in new tab (iframe?)
 * Soft delete conversations
 * Ability to mark emails and senders as spam
 * Deliver spam, but add X-Mailgun-SFlag and X-Mailgun-SScore headers
 * See the senders "real name" and not just the ugly email
 * When the inbox is empty, show "INBOX ZERO"
+* Separate emails when adding commas.
+Use some tag-input css & js
-* Check events authenticity with Mailgun's signature
+* Check events authenticity with Mailgun's signature?
 * New design like Airmail or something
 * Add tests
 * Add the ability to create 'groups' so that some can send and receive as that address(work@example.com)